Keep Up With McLean!

-“A trauma is an event that is sufficiently severe that it can cause death, that you think you’re going to die, you lose a limb, or you see somebody die,” said Kerry J. Ressler, MD, PhD, chief scientific officer and chief of the Division of Depression and Anxiety Disorders at McLean Hospital.
+“A trauma is an event that is sufficiently severe that it can cause death, that you think you’re going to die, you lose a limb, or you see somebody die,” said Kerry J. Ressler, MD, PhD, chief scientific officer and chief of the Center of Excellence in Depression and Anxiety Disorders at McLean Hospital.

 “What is exciting about it, from a scientific perspective, is that on the one hand we don’t understand a lot about it, but on the other hand we could argue that we understand more than we do any other aspects of psychiatry,” said Ressler.
 “It’s one of the few things in psychiatry that by definition we know where it starts.”

 Violence and abuse are the key triggers for PTSD.
 But that alone may not be enough for development of PTSD if any of four key symptoms disappear within a month.